 A pioneer in geriatric care management, she co-founded Parent Care, one of the country’s oldest care management firms, which she subsequently sold to Crawford & Co., a global risk management firm.
 In 2000 she returned to what she says is her calling – “helping people is where I belong.”
 As President of Preferred Lifestyle Services, she has trained and spoken to thousands of family caregivers and professionals who have elder clients.
 “Did you know that almost one third of the country is involved in caring for an elderly person?
 I’m not surprised that wherever I speak or train, eight or 10 people always come up afterward to talk about personal problems with their parents. ”

 Judie shows her love of her field in her reach, dedication, and involvement in both her community and national groups: she was a founding member and By-Law Committee Chair of the Geriatric Care Managers Assn. of South Florida, a founding member and 1998 and 1999 Conference Co-Chair for the Alzheimer’s Alliance; served on the Advisory Council for Area Agency on Aging, and currently serves on the Board of Directors for Alzheimer’s Community Care.
-She is a Certified Senior Advisor, a member of the American Society on Aging, The National Council On Aging, Eldercare Professionals, and Leading Age.
+She is a member of The American Society on Aging, The National Council On Aging, Eldercare Professionals, and Leading Age.